-- the use of passive samplers to measure organic pollutants in the environment
+- the use of polyethylene passive samplers to measure organic pollutants in the environment

-- the use of persistent organic compounds to trace and understand biogeochemical cycles
+- the use of POPs and PFAS to trace and understand food webs and biogeochemical cycles

-- the global mass balance of black carbon
+- determining the sources and mass fluxes of black carbon in sediment

-Interested prospective graduate students and undergraduates are encouraged to check out our current research and contact Rainer Lohmann (firstname.lastname@example.org) to get an idea of the wide range of opportunities for research that are possible in the Lohmann Lab.
+Interested prospective postdoctoral scholars, visiting scholars, graduate students, and undergraduates are encouraged to first check out our current research and contact Rainer Lohmann (firstname.lastname@example.org) to get an idea of the wide range of opportunities for research that are possible in the Lohmann Lab.